Department of Political Science

 Chair for International Relations

-Nina Guérin is Research Fellow at the International Relations Department of the Geschwister-Scholl-Institute of Political Science since April 2014 and since October 2016 she is the Women's Representative of the Faculty of Social Sciences (from October 2014 until September 2016 she was the Deputy Women's Representative of the Faculty of Social Sciences).
-Her research interests include the comparative analysis of minorities- and migration policy within Europe and beyond.
+Her research interests included the comparative analysis of minorities- and migration policy within Europe and beyond.
 In her Master thesis she investigated the contribution of Will Kymlicka´s political theory about multiculturalism on quantitative conflict research.
-In her Dissertation project she is dealing with the change of migration policies in the EU neighborhood states.
+In her Dissertation project she dealt with the change of migration policies in the EU neighborhood states.

 She studied at the University of Stuttgart and the Institut d’Etudes Politiques de Bordeaux and earned a French-German B.A. in Social Sciences (2007-2010) and subsequently a French-German M.A. in Empirical Social and Political Research (2010-2013).
 She then worked as a Research Associate at the Political Theory and Empirical Democracy Research Department of the Institute of Social Science at the University of Stuttgart until 2014.